shaileshpandit141/djresttoolkit/README.md

 - **PaginatedDataBuilder**
   Builder that combines `PageNumberPagination` + serializers to return standardized paginated responses with `"page"` + `"results"`.

+- **Caching Mixins**
+  This module provides a set of DRF mixins to handle caching for `list`, `retrieve`, and `custom actions` with automatic invalidation on create, update, and destroy.

 ## 📦 Installation

 - **By using uv:**